tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 Seed AI is interesting because it would mean writing a very bad version of it initially which would get improved by the algorithm itself.
 Furthermore, it would also mean that you might be able to give it external programs and it may propose improvements to them.

-In other words, a seed AI is one that would learn and understand how program works, what their purpose is and what meaningful improvements can be made.
+In other words, a seed AI is one that would learn and understand how programs work, what their purpose is and what meaningful improvements can be made.

 ## Learned in this study
 * A program is a dictionary of functions